jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

 *If using Windows: Open Putty and connect to the session you saved earlier.*

-3. Log into the Docker host and navigate to the compose directory and list the contents of the folder.
+3. Log into the Docker host and run the following:
+Download the lab files
+`wget http://bit.ly/docker-compose-lab -O docker-compose.zip`
+Extract the lab files
+`sudo apt-get update && sudo apt-get install -y unzip`
+`unzip docker-compose.zip`
+List files in the compose directory
 `cd compose`
 `ls`
 The following items will be present:
     ```
     example1  example2  example3
     ```